 —Madman co-founder Tim Anderson, from an extra on the Australian DVD release of Bubblegum Crisis 2032, the company's first acquisition

-Madman has secured the local release rights to a number of very popular franchises including One Piece, Dragon Ball, Neon Genesis Evangelion, AKIRA, Naruto, Bleach, and almost all of Studio Ghibli's catalogue.
-In addition to DVD sales, Madman also manages the theatrical release of some of their titles, particularly the Studio Ghibli movies.
+Madman secured the local release rights to multiple franchises including AKIRA, Bleach, Dragon Ball, Naruto, Neon Genesis Evangelion, One Piece, and almost all of Studio Ghibli's catalogue.
+In addition to DVD sales, Madman manages the theatrical release of some of their titles, particularly the Studio Ghibli movies.

-Madman also sub license anime from AnimEigo, Bandai Entertainment, Funimation, Harmony Gold, Sentai Filmworks, Viz Media, and formerly ADV Films and Geneon.
-Madman has always acted as the distributor for Manga's products until 2003 when Manga Entertainment Australia Ltd merged with Madman.
+Madman also sublicenses anime from AnimEigo, Bandai Entertainment, Funimation, Harmony Gold, Sentai Filmworks, Viz Media, and formerly ADV Films and Geneon.
+Madman and Manga Entertainment Australia Ltd merged in 2003.
 This happened so if Manga lost a license in Australia, Madman would pick it up.
 If Madman Entertainment lost the license for anime from American companies, Manga UK would sub-license anime to Madman.

 They're really Aussie.
 Dodgy, but enthusiastic.